Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 The script can also create Desktop and Start Menu shortcuts, making it easy to launch Qudi.
 This allows Qudi to be used with minimal command-line experience.

-There are two possible installation options:
+There are three possible installation options:
   1. Install the latest released package of `qudi-core`, but the latest development branch of `qudi-iqo-modules`, allowing the users to modify and extend only the measurement modules `qudi-iqo-modules`, while prohibiting this for the base module `qudi-core`
   2. Installing the latest development branches of `qudi-core` and `qudi-iqo-modules`, allowing users to modify and extend the code for their own setups freely
   3. Install the latest released packages of `qudi-core` and `qudi-iqo-modules`, allowing the use of Qudi as is, making updates simpler, but prohibiting the modification of code.